vaishnavir15/ASL2Text/README.md

-# ASL2Text
+# Introduction
-This will help you translate ASL to text!
+Welcome to ASL2Text!
+This program is a trained CNN model with 97% accuracy.